bryanyong98/Bitcoin-Ticker-App/README.md

 ## Features
 - Supports monitoring of cryptocurrencies from various countries' perspective
-- Pull to refresh to obtain the latest market prices
+- Pull to refresh feature to obtain the latest market prices
 - Filter feature of cryptocurrencies based on keywords
-- Supports monitoring of daily performance price charts
+- Monitoring of daily performance price charts
-- Supports monitoring of hourly performance price charts
+- Monitoring of hourly performance price charts

 <br/>